dusanpopov/Hotel-booking-website/README.md

 One page hotel booking website.
 HTML5, CSS3 (SASS) and vanilla JavaScript.

-Guess my design skills are not at top of the game, but I'm trying 🙏
+Still trying to step up the game with my design skills. 🙏